HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 1 - Programming Introduction and Custom CsvDatasetLoader/README.md

 }
 ```

 The testcases of the final solution by LGP are computed and output to the file **testcases.txt**.
 It should be noted that each output is a list of doubles as the output is a vector.
 In this case it's a vector of one value, but still need to be treated as a list.
-How the difference is computed is up to the programmer, here I define the difference between an actual output and the corresponding expected output to be the sum of the differences between their individual values.
+How the difference is computed is up to the programmer, here I define the difference between an actual output and the corresponding expected output to be the sum of the differences between their individual values:

 ```
 private val verboseMSE = object : FitnessFunction<Double>() {